package-operator/website/content/en/docs/advanced_features/global-prefix-override.md

 This feature solves the problem of mirroring upstream images while preserving their original deployment manifests, all without relying on the Package Operator's internal image digest feature.

-For example, this could enable deployment of upstream package-operator artifacts from private registries without rebuilding them in downstream pipelines.
-This solves the previously impossible scenario where organizations needed to mirror upstream images while maintaining original deployment manifests, without referencing the workload images with PKO's internal image digest feature.
+For example, this enables deployment of upstream package-operator artifacts from private registries without rebuilding them in downstream pipelines.
+This solves the previously impossible scenario where organizations needed to mirror upstream images, because PKO's internal image digest feature insist on referencing images by their original address.

 ## Implementation